100000000x/website/_posts/2020-10-25-react-routing-components-signup-login.md

 ### React components

 Let's add more code to the components.
-We will make `Home.js` as the main view with links to others:
+We will make `Home.js` as the main view with links to the others:

 ```jsx
 // frontend/src/components/Home.js